syslog-ng/syslog-ng.github.io/doc/_admin-guide/040_Quick-start_guide/003_Managing_and_checking_syslog-ng_OSE_service_on_Linux.md

 {: .notice--info}

 - Search for the error or issue in our knowledge base.
-- Check the following knowledge base articles for further troubleshooting.
+- Check the following troubleshooting articles.
 - Open a support service request including the results.